modelica/ModelicaConference2021/othercalls.md

 Decision about the acceptance of tutorials will be based upon Modelica/FMI relation of content and on the time of application.

-You will be contacted by the organizers' financal department and receive a bill covering the tutorial fee.
+You will be contacted by the organizers' financial department and receive a bill covering the tutorial fee.

 ## Call for Vendor Presentations